NASA: Human Spaceflight Research (2005–present)

 NASA's Human Research Program (HRP) is designed to study the effects of space on human health and also to provide countermeasures and technologies for human space exploration.
 The medical effects of space exploration are reasonably limited in low Earth orbit or in travel to the Moon.
 Travel to Mars is significantly longer and deeper into space, significant medical issues can result.
 These include bone density loss, radiation exposure, vision changes, circadian rhythm disturbances, heart remodeling, and immune alterations.
 In order to study and diagnose these ill-effects, HRP has been tasked with identifying or developing small portable instrumentation with low mass, volume, and power to monitor the health of astronauts.
-To achieve this aim, on May 13, 2022, NASA and SpaceX Crew-4 astronauts successfully tested its rHEALTH ONE universal biomedical analyzer for its ability to identify and analyzer biomarkers, cells, microorganisms, and proteins in a spaceflight environment.
+As part of the effort to achieve this aim, on May 13, 2022, NASA and SpaceX Crew-4 astronauts successfully tested the rHEALTH ONE, a miniature cytometry-based biomedical analyzer, for its ability to identify and analyze biomarkers, cells, microorganisms, and proteins in a spaceflight environment.

 Planetary Defense (2016–present)

 NASA established the Planetary Defense Coordination Office (PDCO) in 2016 to catalog and track potentially hazardous near-Earth objects (NEO), such as asteroids and comets and develop potential responses and defenses against these threats.
 The PDCO is chartered to provide timely and accurate information to the government and the public on close approaches by Potentially hazardous objects (PHOs) and any potential for impact.
 The office functions within the Science Mission Directorate Planetary Science Division.

-The PDCO augmented prior cooperative actions between the United States, the European Union, and other nations which had been scanning the sky for NEOs since 1998 in an effort called Spaceguard.
+The PDCO augmented prior cooperative actions between the US, the European Union, and other nations which had been scanning the sky for NEOs since 1998 in an effort called Spaceguard.